Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 The Current State

-• Environment details: Basic customer details such as their physical location, product or service, target market, and business stakeholders.
+• Environment details: Location, product or service, target market, stakeholders.

 To uncover a problem’s root cause, you’ll need to ask a variety of questions.